Account settings and security

 ## Firewall protection

-IP filtering is not reliable as the Phare Uptime monitoring agent is deployed on [Bunny.net's global network](https://bunnycdn.com/api/system/edgeserverlist), meaning that IPs could be shared with other Bunny.net customers.
+IP filtering is not reliable because the Phare Uptime monitoring agent is deployed on [Bunny.net's global network](https://bunnycdn.com/api/system/edgeserverlist), which means IPs could be shared with other Bunny.net customers.

 The easiest way to filter the Phare Uptime monitoring agent is to use the `User-Agent` header.
 You can also add a secret value to the user agent to make it unique to your organization.